A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Manifolds with corners and their submanifolds

-\begin{definition} A subset $P$ of a manifold with corners $M$ is a \emph{\psubmanifold{}} if, for every $x \in P$, there exists a chart $(U, \phi)$ with $x \in U$ and $I \subset \{1, 2, \ldots, n\}$ such that
+\begin{definition} A subset $P$ of a manifold with corners $M$ is a \emph{\psbmanifold{}} if, for every $x \in P$, there exists a chart $(U, \phi)$ with $x \in U$ and $I \subset \{1, 2, \ldots, n\}$ such that

 with $L_I$ as defined in Equation \eqref{eq.p-manifold}.
-The number $n-\#I$ (respectively, $\#I$, respectively, $\#\bigl(I\cap \{1,\ldots,l\}\bigr)$) will be called the \emph{dimension} (respectively, the \emph{codimension} of $P$ in $x$, respectively, the \emph{boundary depth} of $P$ in $x$).
-We allow \psubmanifolds{} $Y$ of non-constant dimension.
-We define $\dim Y$ as the maximum of the dimensions of the connected components of $Y$ and $\dim \emptyset=0$. \end{definition}
+The number $n-|I|$ (respectively, $|I|$, respectively, $\depth_{M}(p) := |I\cap \{1,\ldots,l\}|$) will be called the \emph{dimension} (respectively, the \emph{codimension} of $P$ in $M$ at $x$, respectively, the \emph{boundary depth} of $P$ in $M$ at $x$).
+We allow \psbmanifolds{} $Y$ of non-constant dimension.
+We define $\dim (Y)$ as the maximum of the dimensions of the connected components of~$Y$ and $\dim \emptyset = - \infty$. \end{definition}

-Obviously all \psubmanifolds{} are submanifolds, and the definition of the dimension of~$P$ in~$x$ coincides with the dimension already defined above.
+Of course, this definition extends the previous definition of the boundary depth of $L_I$ in $\RR_k^n$ as the boundary depth of any interior point of $L_I$ in $\RR_k^n$.
+Obviously all \psbmanifolds{} are \wsbmanifolds{} (and submanifolds in the sense of Definition~\ref{def.submanifold-gen}), and the definition of the dimension of~$P$ in~$x$ coincides with the dimension already defined above.

-\begin{remark} The numbers $n-\#I$ (respectively, $\#I$, respectively, $\#\bigl(I\cap \{1,\ldots,l\}\bigr)$) introduced in Definition \ref{def.submanifold} are locally constant functions on $P$.
-For any interior point $x$ in $P$ and $\epsilon > 0$ small enough, these numbers are the dimension (respectively, the codimension, respectively, the boundary depth of $x$) of the intersection $B_\epsilon(x)\cap P$ in $M$.
-More generally: if $P$ is a \psubmanifold{} of $M$ with boundary depth $d$ on the component of $x \in P$, and if $x$ is a (boundary) point of depth $e$ in $P$, then $x$ has depth $d+e$ in $M$.
-In particular, for a \psubmanifold{} $P \subset M$, the difference of depths $\depth_M (x) - \depth_P(x)$ is constant on the connected components of $P$. \end{remark}
+\begin{remark} The codimension and the boundary depth of a \psbmanifold{} $P$ at $p \in P$ (introduced in Definition~\ref{def.psubmanifold}) are locally constant functions in $p$.
+(The dimension of $P$ at $p$ is also locally constant in $p \in P$, but this is true in general for \wsbmanifolds.)
+For any interior point $x$ in $P$ and $\epsilon > 0$ small enough, these numbers are the codimension (respectively, the the boundary depth, respectively, the dimension) of the intersection $B_\epsilon(x)\cap P$ in $M$.
+More generally: if $P$ is a \psbmanifold{} of~$M$ with boundary depth $d$ on the component of $x \in P$, and if $x$ is a (boundary) point of boundary depth $e$ in $P$, then $x$ has boundary depth $d+e$ in $M$.
+In particular, for a \psbmanifold{} $P \subset M$, the difference of boundary depths $\depth_M (x) - \depth_P(x)$ is constant on the connected components of~$P$. \end{remark}